mach-composer/mach-composer-cli/docs/src/reference/cli.md

 - `--with-sp-login` If az login with service principal environment variables should be done.
 - `--auto-approve` Auto-approve the Terraform plan
 - `--file` or `-f TEXT` YAML file to apply.
 If not set apply all *.yml files.
+- `--var-file` YAML file with variables to be used in the configuration file.
 - `--site` or `-s TEXT` Site to apply.
 If not set apply all sites.
 - `--component` or `-c TEXT` Specific component to target.
 - `--output-path TEXT` Output path, defaults to `cwd`/deployments`.